aldisatrioa/loopback-connector-neo4j-graph/README.md

 ## Introduction

 Cypher based Neo4j connector for loopback-datasource-juggler using the [node-neo4j](https://github.com/thingdom/node-neo4j) Neo4j REST API client library.
 This loopback connector was developed by referring to the codebase of [loopback-connector-mongodb](https://github.com/strongloop/loopback-connector-mongodb).
 Thanks to all the nodejs open source community, developers and contributors of the above libraries and others that made this possible.
+Thanks to the contributors and users of this library as well.

 ## Install